Last Updated on January 22, 2023 by Thalia

 During the pandemic, I realised this is where my passions lie and I want to help others by sharing the simple techniques and practices that can be used to relax and soothe away the stresses of today.

-I’m complimenting my yoga teacher training with further studies in breathwork and mediation plus relaxation therapy, face yoga, yin yoga, to help expand what I can offer.
+I’m complimenting my yoga teacher training with further studies in breathwork and mediation plus relaxation therapy, face yoga, and yin yoga, to help expand what I can offer.

 Wellness Q&A with Carina From Birch Relaxation